MicrosoftDocs/Viva/Viva/insights/Use/viva-insights-my-team.md

 ## Outcome insights

-To investigate more about an outcome, select it to see more details.
+To investigate more about an outcome insight, select it to see more details.

 * [Employee experience](team-experience.md)
 * [Team effectiveness](team-effectiveness.md)